apace100/origins-docs/docs/power_types/invisibility.md

 [Power Type](../power_types.md)

-Turns the player (and optionally their armor) invisible.
+Grants the entity that has the power invisibility; may or may not affect their worn armor.

 Type ID: `origins:invisibility`